mayankamencherla/banking-app/README.md

 $ cp .env.sample .env
 ```

 4. Change the values of the environment variables in .env file based on requirement.
 Please **[sign-up](https://console.truelayer.com/?auto=signup)** for Truelayer and input your clientId and secret in this file.
 These variables are required for the app to run.
+More details **[here](https://github.com/mayankamencherla/truelayer-interview-app#environment-variables)**.

 5. Set up redis on your machine from **[here](https://redis.io/topics/quickstart)**.
 Redis needs to be started using *redis-server* for the app to work fully.